 - Get legal advice and guidance with technical assistance agreements

-What is ITAR? – Definition — ITAR Laws — What Does Being ITAR Compliant Mean?
+What is ITAR? – Definition — ITAR Laws — What Does ITAR Controlled Mean?

 International Traffic in Arms Regulations (ITAR meaning) regulates the important and export of DOD and defense type articles and services that are on the United States Munitions List (USML).
 ITAR laws implement each provision of the Arms Export Control Act (AECA).
 Having an ITARS professional that understands Title 22 (Foreign Relations) can be an important step when trying to understand the ITAR definitions.

 The agency within the federal government that interprets and enforces ITAR compliance regulations is the Department of State Directorate of Defense Trade Controls (DDTC).

-Given the new administration, the federal government has already increased its oversight to require contractors and supply chain members become and stay ITAR compliant or ITAR certified.
+Given the new administration, the federal government has already increased its oversight to require contractors and supply chain members become and stay ITAR compliant or ITARS certified.